 Do I need to organise additional cleaning before I transition my workers back to the usual workplace?

-COVID-19 spreads through respiratory droplets produced when an infected person coughs or sneezes.
-A person can acquire the virus by touching a surface or object that has the virus on it and then touching their own mouth, nose or eyes.
+The main way COVID-19 spreads from person to person is through contact with respiratory droplets produced when an infected person coughs or sneezes.
+The droplets may fall directly onto the person’s eyes, nose or mouth if they are in close contact with the infected person.
+Airborne transmission of COVID-19 can also occur, with the greatest risk in indoor, crowded and inadequately ventilated spaces.
+A person may also be infected if they touch a surface contaminated with the COVID-19 virus and then touching their mouth, nose or eyes before washing their hands.
+Research shows that the COVID-19 virus can survive on some surfaces for prolonged periods of time.
 A key way you can protect workers and others from the risk of exposure to COVID-19 is by implementing appropriate cleaning and disinfecting measures for your workplace.
 When and how often your workplace should be cleaned and disinfected will depend on the outcome of your risk assessment, including the likelihood of contaminated material being present.

 In considering whether additional cleaning arrangements need to be implemented prior to workers returning to the usual workplace, you should consider: